toddbranch/ECE382/notes/L26/L26_timer_interrupt_lab4.md

 ## Timers and Interrupts

-Modify your lab4 code to either:
+Modify your lab4 code to either: <br>
-	- Use the timer subsystem for your delay on your pong game or bouncy ball, or
+	- Use the timer subsystem for your delay on your pong game or bouncy ball, or <br>
 	- Use interrupts for the push buttons on your pong game or etch-a-sketch